-Citrine is fairly rare in nature and most Citrine available commercially today are heat treated Amethyst.
+Citrine is fairly rare in nature and most Citrine available commercially today are heat treated Amethyst (both of these stones are forms of the mineral Quartz).
 This gemstone has been found in a variety of places, Brazil, Madagascar, Spain and Scotland.
 Its popularity grew in the 1930s when large quantities of Citrine were sent to Germany from Uruguay and Brazil by expatriate cutters in South America.

 It is relatively inexpensive compared to the Diamonds, Sapphires and Topaz stones of similar color and this made it accessible beyond the very rich in society.
-Thus, the popularity of Citrine use in jewelry grew.
+Thus, the popularity of Citrine use in jewelry has grown in recent times.

 Given its lack of “cleavage”, it is a robust gemstone and available in larger sizes, which meant the cutters could make Citrine in a whole range of sizes for women’s jewelry collections.
 It was also used for men’s items such as cufflinks and rings and at times in furniture ornamentation.